lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 away from the machine needs.

-Of course a mismatch between the abstraction level at which humans discuss some data operations and the one the machines need is to be expected.
-The point is that the closer the gap between the two abstraction levels, the more productive humans can be.
+Of course a mismatch between the abstraction level at which humans discuss some data operations and the one their tooling provides is to be expected.
+The point is that the closer the two abstraction levels are, the more productive humans can be.

 Now that it's clearer I'm talking about developer experience, let me go back to the meeting where I first thought of this mismatch in the context of data